Welcome to Takashi Kurosaki's Homepage

 Hi!
 My name is Takashi Kurosaki (or call me "Tak" for short).
 I am professor of economics at the Institute of Economic Research (IER) of Hitotsubashi University, Tokyo.

 My interests are on microeconometric analysis of development issues in Asia, especially, the household behavior of rural dwellers facing risk.
 I prefer to do field work in villages.
-I have implemented several field surveys in India, Pakistan, and Myanmar (visit this page for photos from Myanmar).
-Currently, I am implementing village surveys in Pakistan Punjab (related with a project for a CBO-based development), Andhra Pradesh, India (related with a project on child labor), and Delhi, India (survey of rickshaw pullers).
+I have implemented several field surveys in India, Pakistan, Bangladesh, and Myanmar (visit this page for photos from Myanmar).
+Currently, I am implementing village surveys in Khyber Pakhtunkhwa, Pakistan (related with CBO-based development, flood recovery, etc.), Andhra Pradesh, Madhya Pradesh, and Delhi, India (related with weather insurance, primary education, migration, etc.), and Gaibandha, Bangladesh (related with microfinance).
+The surveys in India and Pakistan were conducted under a research project "Poverty Reduction, Institutions, Markets, and Policies in Developing Countries: Toward a Theory of Comparative Economic Development (PRIMCED)", which was a five year project from 2010/11 to 2014/15.
 Visit my page on papers in English for working papers related with these projects.
 Meanwhile, the photo above was taken together with myself in the center and villagers at one of my study villages in Sheikhupura, Punjab, Pakistan (Sept.
 1996).

 I have also family home pages here.
 You can visit the pages of my hobby, philately, here.